 Identify descriptor that is 'best fit'.
 The patient/client/student does not have to have each feature mentioned.
-Use 0.5 to indicate if patient/client/student is slightly better or worse than a descriptor and as appropriate to age.
+Use 0.5 to indicate if patient/client/student is slightly better or worse than a descriptor.
+Consider as appropriate for age, gender and culture.

-- O Most severe: Persistent severe fatigue, malaise, pain and other symptoms to the extent that the patient requires assistance with all self-care tasks, difficulty mobilizing within the bed to turn over or sit up, and may require assistance with feeding.
+- Most severe: Persistent severe fatigue, malaise, pain and other symptoms to the extent that the patient requires assistance with all self-care tasks, difficulty mobilizing within the bed to turn over or sit up, and may require assistance with feeding.
 Difficulty tolerating environmental stimuli such as light, noise, touch, requires masks/ear plugs, etc., or difficulty accepting personal care.
 Has difficulty with sustaining any minimum communication or cognitive tasks.
-Concerns about joint mobility and skin integrity due to restricted movement. - 1 Severe fatigue, malaise, pain and other symptoms to the extent that the patient is unable to mobilize or carry out any daily task for themselves and are bedbound the majority of the time.
+Concerns about joint mobility and skin integrity due to restricted movement. - Severe fatigue, malaise, pain and other symptoms to the extent that the patient is unable to mobilize or carry out any daily task for themselves and are bedbound the majority of the time.
 Frequent difficulty tolerating environmental stimuli such as light or noise, requiring significant modification to the environment.
 Significant cognitive impairment affecting speech and any mental tasks. - 2 Severe to moderate fatigue, malaise, pain, sleep impairment and other symptoms to the extent that the patient has reduced mobility which impacts on their ability to leave their home.
-Frequently requiring assistance, encouragement and reminders related to activities of daily living, including cognitive tasks. - 3 Moderate, frequent and fluctuating fatigue, malaise, pain, sleep impairment and other symptoms which worsen after usual daily tasks.
-Symptoms limit ability to leave the home on occasions.
-Significant difficulty with memory, word finding and sustaining attention frequently.
+Frequently requiring assistance, encouragement and reminders related to activities of daily living, including cognitive tasks.